 It is generally agreed that a method with fixed Rice parameter for TS entropy coding is a relevant simplification and would also resolve the problem raised in JVET-P0373.
 From the results, the best tradeoff would be with K=1.
 Candidate for adoption.

+Further discussed Thu.
+9 Oct. in Track A. Results in JVET-P0562r4, tables 9 and 10 show that combining the fixed Rice parameter (k=1) with the CE7-1.3b* method (limit 1.75) comes with almost no loss both for normal QP and low QP for natural sequences; for screen content, some loss is observed in normal QP range, but some gain in low QP.
+Results were crosschecked.

+It is asked if this reasonable simplification would still be applicable in case of lossless coding.
+No results are available on that.
+However, as anyway th CE on lossless performs further investigation on improving the TS residual coding, taking CE7-1.3b* plus the fixed Rice parameter as anchor.

+Decision: Adopt JVET-P0562.

-Revisit: Confirm that combining the fixed Rice parameter with the CE7-1.3b* method (limit 1.75).
-Also wait for availability of crosscheck.JVET-P0642 Crosscheck of JVET-P0562 (Non-CE8: Transform skip residual coding simplification) [L. Zhao (Tencent)]
+JVET-P0642 Crosscheck of JVET-P0562 (Non-CE8: Transform skip residual coding simplification) [L. Zhao (Tencent)]

 JVET-P1003 Cross-check of combined results of JVET-P0562, CE7-1.3.b-alt and JVET-P0606 [M. G. Sarwer (Alibaba)]